sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 The Mixed Complementarity problem is a **generalization** of the NCP, as it allows for variables with both upper and lower limits
 ```

-## Application of mixed complementarity problems in electricity markets
+## Nash Games
+We will first study a simple, single-time step market clearing problem.
+We start with the perspective of the market clearing operator, leveraging our knowledge of optimization and electricity markets.
+Next, we move to the perspective of the individual market participants, assuming they compete in a Nash Game.
+Based on the KKT conditions of both problems, we will be able to show that both formulations yield the same result.
+We conclude this section by introducing an alternative, condensed formulation using inverse demand functions, which prepares us for the Nash-Cournot Games in the following section.

+### The market clearing problem from the perspective of the market operator
 Let's start with a simple market clearing problem.
-The market-clearing problem is relevant to pool-like market.
-In such a pool,  the market operator has to clear the auction and decide on a market price along with quantities from each producer.
-Once again, the market clearing problem is from the side of the pool/system operator, which aims at maximizing social welfare.
+The market-clearing problem is relevant to a pool-like market.
+We start by formulating te market clearing problem  from the perspective of the market operator, which aims at maximizing social welfare.
 The optimization problem is considered under given price-quantity pairs of supply and demand agents, $(P_i^s, Q_i^s), (P_j^d, Q_j^d)$.
 The optimization problem is formulated as :

 ```{math}
 :label: market_clearing